TauDecay: a library to simulate polarized tau decays via FeynRules and MadGraph5: Spin correlations in tau pair decays

 In this section, we present correlations in tau-pair production through a $Z$ boson, a $CP$-even scalar $H$, or a $CP$-odd scalar $A$,

 and the subsequent hadronic $\tau$ decays.
-We note that, although we consider the above standard $\tau$-pair production processes in this paper, our $\tau$-decay program is independent of the $\tau$ production and can cooperate with all kinds of new physics models.
+We note that, although we consider the above standard $\tau$-pair production processes in this paper, a special interface to cooperate with any new physics models is not required when we generate amplitudes with intermediate taus being as propagators.